biparnakroy/pseudoLabelGeneratorForYOLO/README.md

 # Citation
 If you pseudoLabelGeneratorForYOLO in your work please cite:

 Biparnak Roy.
-Pseud Label Generator For YOLO. https://github.com/biparnakroy/pseudoLabelGeneratorForYOLO, 2020.
+Pseudo Label Generator For YOLO. https://github.com/biparnakroy/pseudoLabelGeneratorForYOLO, 2020.